DNA

 EMOTIONAL LIFE

-“A heartless seat is a vertical of boredom.”
-Jean-Yves Leloup in his book "L'assise et la marche" (10), evokes our free space as well as the freedom not to disperse, the meaning given to the initiation of postures.
-Healing ourselves means paying attention to these postures and identifying what is essential in our eyes: “The center is not a particular point of the body but an opening, a space in which we welcome what is.”
-After reading his book, “sitting, or walking on a daily basis” become actions “linked to the movement of life”: “Sitting does not mean remaining seated, it means being centered”.
-“Feeling our solid body, without depriving ourselves of our fluid body, then even lighter, our airy body.”
+"A heartless seat is a vertical line of boredom."
+Jean-Yves Leloup, in his book "Sitting and Walking" (10), evokes our free space as well as the freedom not to scatter our energies, the meaning given to the initiation of postures.
+Healing oneself means paying attention to these postures and identifying what is essential in our eyes: "The center is not a particular point of the body but an opening, a space in which we welcome what is."
+After reading his book, "sitting, or walking in daily life" become actions "linked to the movement of life": "Sit down does not mean remaining seated, it means being centered."
+"To feel our solid body, without depriving ourselves of our fluid body, and then even lighter, our airy body."

 INTERIOR SPACE